Victoria Reconciliation Dialogues

-Guided by members of Lekwungen Nations and the City Family, Mayor Lisa Helps, members of City Council and special guests, the conversations seek to build the community’s knowledge and understanding of Reconciliation – what it is, why it is needed, and why community conversations about Reconciliation are important.
+Guided by members of the City Family and special guests, the conversations seek to build the community’s knowledge and understanding of reconciliation -- what it is, why it is needed, and why community participation in reconciliation is important.

 The Victoria Reconciliation Dialogues provide opportunities for Indigenous and non-Indigenous people to come together to share their ideas and stories, and explore how we as a community can make the culture, history and modern reality of local Indigenous Peoples become present and apparent throughout the city, and understood and valued in people’s everyday lives.

 The Victoria Reconciliation Dialogues build on the City’s Witness Reconciliation Program.
 Working with the Songhees Nation and Esquimalt Nation, in 2017 City Council established the City Family to take a Lekwungen-led approach to reconciliation.
-Indigenous representatives from both the Esquimalt and Songhees Nations as well as urban Indigenous Peoples, Mayor Lisa Helps, and representatives from City Council and staff, forming a group called the City Family.
+Indigenous representatives from both the Esquimalt and Songhees Nations as well as Urban Indigenous Peoples, Mayor Lisa Helps, and representatives from City Council and staff, come together to form the City Family.

 About the Conversations

-The Victoria Reconciliation Dialogues series is free to attend and all are welcome.
-You can choose to ttend some or all three of the Dialogues.
+The Victoria Reconciliation Dialogues series is free to attend IN-PERSON.
+You can choose to attend some or all three of the Dialogues.
 Please commit to participating in the full conversation(s) you pre-register for.

-Free childminding is available (up to two hours per conversation) and complimentary refreshments are provided.
+Free childminding is available (up to two hours per conversation).